 When researching this post, I took the IAT that measures unconscious associations around disability.
 (I can’t link directly to that test, but it can be found in the IAT demonstrations available here.)
 Taking the test, I found that I have a slight automatic preference for abled people over PWDs.
 This doesn’t mean that when I act, speak, or even think about these issues I exhibit that preference.
 It doesn’t mean that I “really” prefer TABs to PWDs.
 It means that I have been sufficiently inundated by messages that associate TABs with “good” and PWDs with “bad” that I have a slight unconscious tendency to apply that association, a tendency almost instantaneously overruled by my conscious thought.
 So it is an association that exists only for the tiniest of moments until it is extinguished by cognition.

 How can those tiny moments, almost too small to measure, even matter?
-Well, as Chally recently posted about, a Los Angeles police officer shot and killed an unarmed man with an unspecific cognitive disability autism 1.
+Well, as Chally recently posted about, a Los Angeles police officer shot and killed an unarmed man with an unspecific cognitive disability autism [1.
+ETA since his family disclosed that he had autism in numerous public interviews.].
 The officer fired as the man reached towards his waistband after failing to respond to verbal commands from the police.
 From the LA Times article linked in the post:

 [LAPD Officers] Corrales and Diego believed “he [the PWD] was arming himself” and fired, Assistant Chief Earl Paysinger said at an afternoon news conference.